Flow-based density of states for complex actions

 \subsection{One- and Two-Dimensional Models}

-In order to verify that our approach also works in a less trivial setting, we consider actual lattice models of the two-component scalar field theory described above.
-The associated action in $d$ dimensions is defined as
+In order to verify that our approach also works beyond the rather trivial zero-dimensional setting, we consider actual low-dimensional lattice models of the two-component scalar field theory described above.
+Working in lattice units, the associated action in $d$ dimensions is defined as

-where $\phi(n) = \big( \phi_1(n), \phi_2(n) \big)$, $\Lambda$ is the set of all lattice sites, $\hat{\mu}$ denotes a unit vector, and we assume periodic boundary conditions.
+where $\phi(n) = \big( \phi_1(n), \phi_2(n) \big)$, $\Lambda$ is the set of all lattice sites given by integer-valued coordinates $n$, $\hat{\mu}$ denotes the unit vector in direction $\mu$, and we assume periodic boundary conditions in all directions.
 The action for each individual site is essentially equivalent to the zero-dimensional model, differing only in the additional kinetic term.
 Accordingly, we can identify

 as well as